 The estimated power saving state of another station can be based on the power management information transmitted by that station and additional information available locally such as history of failed transmission attempts.
 The use of RTS/CTS in an ad hoc network can reduce the length of transmissions to a station that is in Power Save mode.
-It a RTS is sent and a CTS is not received, the transmitting station can assume that the destination station is Power Save mode.
+If a RTS is sent and a CTS is not received, the transmitting station can assume that the destination station is Power Save mode.
+The method of estimating the power management state of other stations in the IBSS is outside the scope of this standard.